thomasfitz24/unit-2-interactive-frontend/README.md

   - Sunrise and sunset times
   - Country flag alongside the city name
 - 5-day forecast with daily temperature, min/max values, weather icons, and descriptions
+- Hourly forecast showing the next 12 time slots with temperature, icons, and descriptions
 - Responsive layout that adapts to desktop and mobile devices
 - Accessible design with ARIA attributes, keyboard focus states, and screen reader support
+- Polished styling with bold temperature highlights, card layouts, and grid-based forecasts

 ## Setup